Likhith-Asapu/Automatic-Assessment-of-Speaking-Skills/README.md

 Enter Audio File Name: sample.txt
 ```

-The output will two boolean values based on perceived Enjoyment and Expressiveness.
+The output will two boolean values based on  Enjoyment and Expressiveness.